amancodess1/leechat/README.md

 - 👾 Real-time messaging with Socket.io
 - 🚀 Online user status
 - 👌 Global state management with Zustand
-- 🐞 Error handling both on the server and on the client
-- ⏳ And much more!

 ### Setup .env file

 ```js